kategengler/ember-feature-flags/README.md

 });
 ```

 Features are also available as properties of `features`.
-They are camelized.
+These properties are camelized,
+regardless of how the feature-flag is spelled.

 ```js
 import Controller from '@ember/controller';